The Best Bosses Don’t Forget This Important Trait…

 The surveys cited seem to define “humility” in slightly different ways.
 But they are quite clear in pointing out the advantages that humble leaders bring to a business.
 Researchers conclude that:

 - Humility brings a willingness to respect diverse view and take suggestions seriously.
-That, in turn, makes employees more proactive and likely to bring forth ideas that can benefit the company.
+That makes employees more proactive and likely to bring forth ideas that can benefit the company.

 - Humble leaders inspire more job satisfaction and commitment from employees.
 This also encourages them to treat others in a similar fashion, providing a better working environment.